Managing Carbon

 A steep and annual reduction in global carbon emissions is required to avert catastrophic climate change.
 Countries like the UK, with a historic responsibility for creating the majority of emissions, have a responsibility to meet targets to reduce carbon emissions at every level.

-The UK public sector are expected to contribute to the 80% carbon reductions by 2050 enshrined within the Climate Change Act (2008).
-Within the Climate Change (Scotland) Act (2009), Scotland has set more ambitious medium-term targets of a 42% reduction by 2020.
+The UK public sector are expected to contribute to the 80% carbon reductions by 2050 enshrined within the Climate Change Act (2008) and Climate Change (Scotland) Act (2009).

 The most recent progress report by the Committee on Climate Change warned that the UK is not currently on track to meet its current statutory carbon targets for the late 2020s and early 2030s.